 Observation essays allow the reader to see the world from a different perspective.
 A well-written essay can transport readers to new places, introduce them to new concepts, or make them see familiar things in a fresh light.
 It can evoke emotions, provoke thought, and inspire action.

 An observation essay is a fascinating blend of objectivity and subjectivity.
 The objectivity aspect calls for a clear, unbiased representation of what you observe.
-The goal here is to present your readers with a truthful, accurate depiction of the event, place, object, or person you’re observing without letting personal biases or preconceived notions color your descriptions.
+The goal here is to present your readers with a truthful, accurate depiction of the event, place, object, or person you are observing without letting personal biases or preconceived notions color your descriptions.

 The Role of Personal Perception and Experience